githubtraining/write-a-ll-course/course-details.md

 - [Communicating using Markdown](https://lab.github.com/githubtraining/communicating-using-markdown) to learn Markdown, which is used to create response files and throughout the course creation process.
 - [Getting started with GitHub Apps](https://lab.github.com/githubtraining/getting-started-with-github-apps) for understanding webhooks, events, and the basics of the GitHub API.

+# Projects used

+This course uses all original content, we didn't use any open source projects to create it.

 # Audience

-Anyone with something to teach through GitHub, like developers, teachers, and team leads.
+Developers, teachers, and team leads.